Julie Hambleton

 Eating a healthy diet can help prevent heart attacks, and there are many ways to do this.
 Reducing the amount of saturated fat in your diet is one of the best ways to reduce your risk of having a heart attack.
 Saturated fats are found in red meat and dairy products such as cheese and butter.
 If you’re trying to cut down on saturated fats, consider reducing the amount of these foods that you eat every day (3):

 • Reduce red meat consumption by half (or more).
-Red meat contains large amounts of cholesterol-raising saturated fats that increase your risk for developing high blood pressure or type 2 diabetes mellitus (T2DM).
-You should limit yourself to lean cuts only once per week at most; if possible, avoid eating any type whatsoever altogether.
+Red meat contains large amounts of cholesterol-raising saturated fats that increase your risk of developing high blood pressure or type 2 diabetes mellitus (T2DM).
+You should limit yourself to lean cuts only once per week at most; if possible, avoid eating any type.

-• Don’t use butter or margarine when cooking; instead try olive oil or vegetable oil instead–they’re healthier choices with fewer calories.
+• Don’t use butter or margarine when cooking; instead try olive oil or vegetable oil – they’re healthier choices with fewer calories.

 Eating heavy meals causes clots which damage arteries and cause heart attacks.